timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 36-WATER RESOURCES DEVELOPMENT/SUBCHAPTER V-GENERAL PROVISIONS.md

 #### (f) Funding
 * There is authorized to be appropriated to carry out this section $62,500,000 for each fiscal year.

+#### (g) Prioritization
+* The Secretary shall give projects that include measures described in subsection (a)(3) equal priority for implementation as other projects under this section.

 ### §2330a.
 Monitoring ecosystem restoration
 #### (a) In general